ligato/docs/docs/intro/framework.md

 * Both data plane and control plane can be implemented as microservices independent of one another.
 The system configuration may be incomplete at times, since one object may refer to another object owned by a service that has not been instantiated.
 * Inconsistent VPP behavior if the strict sequence of configuration actions is not adhered to involving VPP binary API calls, and dependency configuration item removal.
-* Not feasible or scalable for vpp-agent plugins to communicate with each other to resolve dependencies.
+* Not feasible or scalable for VPP agent plugins to communicate with each other to resolve dependencies.
 * No standard methods for tracking and logging configuration item activity such as transactions, caches and errors.
 * Synchronizing northbound (NB) intent with southbound (SB) configuration state is difficult.

 The KVScheduler was implemented to address these challenges.
-It is a plugin that works with vpp-agents and Linux agents on the SB side, and orchestrators/external data sources such as KV data stores and RPC clients on the NB side.
+It is a plugin that works with VPP agents and Linux agents on the SB side, and orchestrators/external data sources such as KV data stores and RPC clients on the NB side.
 In a nutshell, it keeps track of the correct configuration order and associated dependencies.

 ![kvs-arch-pict][ligato-kvs-arch]
 <p style="text-align: center; font-weight: bold">KVScheduler</p>

 Internally, the KVScheduler builds a graph.
 The vertices represent configuration items.
 The edges represent relationships (i.e. dependency, derived from) between the configuration items.
 Each configuration item has its own set of KVDescriptors which are, in essence, pointers to CRUD callback operations.
 With this level of abstraction, the KVScheduler does not need to know the low-level details of configuration items.

 The KVScheduler walks the tree to sequence the correct configuration actions.
-It builds a transaction plan that drives CRUD operations to the vpp-agent in the SB direction.
+It builds a transaction plan that drives CRUD operations to the VPP agent in the SB direction.
 Configuration items can be cached until outstanding dependencies are resolved.

 NB partial, SB partial or full state reconciliation (synchronization) is supported.
 Information on transaction plans, cached values and errors are exposed via REST APIs.